-CARHA Hockey encourages leagues, teams, tournaments, players and coaches to implement policy in regards to transgender individuals so that all persons feel welcome in the inclusive sport that is hockey.
+CARHA Hockey encourages leagues, teams, tournaments, players and coaches to implement policy in regards to transgender and non-binary/gender fluid individuals so that all persons feel welcome in the inclusive sport that is hockey.

 It is important to continuously monitor your policy and adapt to changes as they come, and to keep an eye on your province’s legislation.